KovaHBM/kovahbm.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I am a Starting Research Position Fellow at the French National Institute for Research in Computer Science and Control (Inria) in the [Statistical Inference for Structural Health Monitoring](https://team.inria.fr/i4s/) (I4S) research team.
+I am a Postdoctoral Research Fellow at the French National Institute for Research in Computer Science and Control (Inria) in the [Statistical Inference for Structural Health Monitoring](https://team.inria.fr/i4s/) (I4S) research team.
+I currently work on the [NO-BIF](https://www.inria.fr/en/no-bif) project.
 {: .text-justify}

 I graduated in Mechanical Engineering from ISAE-Supméca, Paris, France, in 2018.
 In 2016-2017 I was a visiting student in the Department of Mechanical Engineering at Imperial College London, UK.
 During my stay, I worked on the project Modal Analysis of Rotating Structures with Digital Image Correlation.
 I also hold a MSc in Modelling and Simulation in Structural Mechanics and Coupled System from CentraleSupélec.